opendatasoft/ods-documentation/source/configuring_domain/index.rst

 Configuring a domain
 ====================

 In this section are listed and documented all features related to the configuration of an OpenDataSoft domain, and the management of options for that domain.
-These features are available in Configuration section of the back office of an OpenDataSoft domain.
+These features are available in the Configuration section of the back office of an OpenDataSoft domain.

 Managing security
 -----------------